marisademeglio/CAP/src/resources/hiring.md

 title: Hiring of People with Disabilities
 ---
 # Hiring of People with Disabilities
+Disabilty is environmental - an accessible environment is key to inclusive hiring.

 ## Employment Databases
 - Canada Council of the Arts Digital Strategy Fund